ABV: 5%

 Date: 7 September 2000

-Another review from the written for the pioneering Oxford Database (OBBD).
+Another review from the archive written for the pioneering Oxford Bottled Beer Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.
 This particular beer is something of a mystery as I’ve never been able to find another reference to it since and haven’t been able to confirm the ABV.
-I suspect it was a one-off strong that racked into for a festival.
+I suspect it was a one-off strong Faro that Boon racked into cask for a CAMRA festival.
 If anyone can shed any light on it, I’d be grateful.

 It had a sourish, hoppy bouquet, a fine bead, and a whole spectrum of intriguing flavours in the mouth, from brown sugar on the tongue through fruity, sourish hints of cherry and blackberry to a long finish alternating between sweet and refreshingly sour, with hints of herbal hops.
 The sourness indicated a lambic presence, but I’d suspect there was a more conventional dark ale in there too, as well as spices and some sort of sweetening.
 If you like your beers dark and interesting, you’ll love this.